 2. Health-Related Clubs / Honor Societies -

-- Alpha Epsilon Delta – national pre-health honor society- SJU has a chapter – students are eligible after 3 semesters of pre-health courses and a minimum science & overall GPA of 3.3- the group sponsors various health-related activities
+- Alpha Epsilon Delta – National Preprofessional Health Honor Society- SJU has a chapter established in 1968.
+Students are eligible after 3 semesters of pre-health courses and a minimum science & overall GPA of 3.3- the group sponsors various health-related activities.
+See link in above Menu for additional information.

-- Delta Delta Sigma – Pre-dental society – contact student president Liz Noel at <email@example.com>
+- Delta Delta Sigma - Pre-dental society - contact student president Kara Sardella at email@example.com

 3. Leadership Opportunities – there are many chances to assume leadership roles in clubs and organizations on campus, including the following: